Application Instructions for Undergraduate Admission

 International candidates for admission are required to 1) be a graduate of an accredited secondary school or the equivalent; and 2) satisfy the University's admission requirements for secondary school grades, post secondary school grades (if applicable), grade point averages, and standardized admission test scores.
 Financial documents must be furnished for students seeking F-1 student status.
 To obtain copies of additional, required admission forms, visit: www.monmouth.edu/international.

-The application for admission must be completed in full and returned to the Office of Admission Processing.
+The application for admission should be returned to the Office of Admission Processing.
 Students must send official transcripts from all previously attended institutions.
 Transcripts must be in English and should include an evaluation by an accredited evaluation service, such as World Education Service (www.wes.org).
 Monmouth requires all international students from English speaking countries to submit SAT scores.
 International students from non-English speaking countries must take the TOEFL, CAE, MELAB, or IELTS as proof of English proficiency.
 Please refer to the corresponding TOEFL/SAT chart online.
 Test score reports must be provided directly by the testing agency.
 The test requirement can be waived for international transfer students who have completed at least 24 credits, of which at least three are the equivalent of transferrable college-level English (at the 100 level or higher).
 Applicants enrolling at an ELS Language Center should contact the Office of Undergraduate Admission.

 The application deadline for the fall semester is June 1.